-The most important thing you need to know about preparing for the arrival of a new baby is this: no matter how much you may prepare, you will never be 100% prepared.
-Not saying that you won’t have a plan – every parent has a plan – but certain things will come your way that you may not expect or plan.
-Heck, sometimes things don’t always go according to plan.
-But the most important thing to do is relax and to take it all in stride, both mentally and financially.
+The most important thing you need to know about preparing for the arrival of a new baby is this: no matter how much you may prepare, you will never be 100% prepared!
+Not saying that you won’t have a plan – every parent has a plan – but certain things will come your way that you may not expect or necessarily be prepared for.
+But the most important thing to do is relax and take it all in stride, mentally, emotionally, and financially.

-Find Out How Long You Can Take Off for Maternity Leave
+Find Out How Long You Can Take Off for Maternity/Paternity Leave

 One of the first things you want to do when you find out that you are pregnant is go to the company you work for and learn more about their policies.
-Do you get maternity leave?
+Do you get maternity or paternity leave?
 If so, how long?
 Is it paid or unpaid?
-All of these details matter, because they help determine your next moves as you plan.
+These details matter because they will help determine your next moves as you plan for your new baby.

 Perform a Personal Audit